Chengru-Song/webApp/README.md

 ![cpu_cuda_comparison](http://showdoc.hypercool.cn:4999/server/../Public/Uploads/2020-08-30/5f4aa104bf7d3.png)

-## Accelarate with TensorRT
+### Accelarate with TensorRT

 The pytorch model running with cuda gains a significant improvement on the image classification time.
 However, a recent approach is deploying TensorRT on the server machine to accelerate the inference process.
 On TensorRT's website, it can perform up to 40x faster than CPU only systems.
 Owing to Nvidia's parallel programming model, it provides INT8 and FP16 optimizations for production deployments of deep learning inference applications such as video streaming, speech recognition, recommendation and natural language processing.
 So I deployed it on the same machine to evaluate the result.
 Fortunately, the results are quite satisfying.
+The average time spent to analyze an image is 0.0008525 s.

 When comparing with pytorch's cuda version: